-Reimbursing your employees tax-free for health insurance premiums and qualified medical expenses is simple and easy.
-But HRAs are all subject to several laws and legal requirements that you won't want to overlook.
+QSEHRA compliance comes with the territory when you're reimbursing your employees tax-free for health insurance premiums and qualified medical expenses.
+While simple to administer, HRAs are all subject to several laws and legal requirements that you won't want to overlook.
 Here's what to know about QSEHRA compliance and how to avoid penalties.

 There are several laws that govern the world of HRAs.
 First we will start with requirements that center on communicating the benefit, either to the IRS or your employees.